In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 If I had given up after a few appeals, I wouldn’t be writing this story today to inspire you never to give up.

-I hope this content provides directions on how to reactivate your Facebook ad account.
+I hope this content provides instructions for reactivating your Facebook ad account.

 Hello SHAMSUDEEN,